[Persian Cat Memo] I tried using the AWS free tier! Adding swap space

 summary

-When memory runs out, the OOM killer will kill processes.
+When memory runs out, the OOM killer will forcibly terminate processes.

-By using memory and SWAP wisely, you can prevent system hangs.
+It's important to use memory and SWAP effectively to prevent system hangs.

 Thank you for reading to the end.